jessepav/lacygoill-wiki-backup/tmsu.md

 ## Default Database

 Earlier versions  of TMSU  would create a  database automatically  if none could  be found.
-TMSU no longer creates such a database, but for backwards  compatibility it will still pick up a database at `$HOME/.tmsu/default.db` if no other can be found.
+TMSU no longer creates such a database, but for backward compatibility it will still pick up a database at `$HOME/.tmsu/default.db` if no other can be found.

 # TODO